NDylee34/Lee-Python-Portfolio/README.md

 # Lee-Python-Portfolio
 This portfolio is a compilation of all the Elements of Computing II projects I have worked on this semester.
 It will be updated on a regular basis.

-## Plan for Organizing Future Projects
+## Streamlit App
-My plan is to create folders for each step of the projects -- EDA, Filtered Dataset, Models, Final Visualizations & Takeaways.
-I believe that sorting them in different folders will help me better organize and locate my projects.
+My first project uses the Streamlit app to create an interactive web applications for data visualization.
+The project is located in the basic-streamlit-app folder.